Giglium/build-tools/README.md

 # Build

-This project contains common build scripts that are used by my project.
+This project contains common build scripts that are used by my projects.
 The idea is to reduce the Makefile copy-paste from one project to another, standardize all the codebase and speed the development of a new project.

 > In the future, I would like to put more logic in these makefiles to implement more versatility and some more check, for now, they are a little.